gilrsantana/novoBw/README.md

 http://www.gilmarsantana.com/

-This is a official website of Gilmar Santana.
+This is the official website of Gilmar Santana.
-This project was buil with b&w conceptions and many effects in hover status changing the element to color mode.
+This project was built with b&w conceptions and many effects in hover status changing the element to color mode.

 ## Layout Project